Villas of Guerin Woods being sold by end of year

 GEORGETOWN — The Villas of Guerin Woods will be transferred to a new owner by the end of the year, the nonprofit announced in a news release Thursday morning.

-No changes to the model for the elderly assisted living facility are planned according to the new ownership group, 1002 Sister Barbara Way Property LLC.
+No changes to the model for the assisted-living facility for the elderly are planned according to the new ownership group, 1002 Sister Barbara Way Property LLC.

 “We are caregivers, first and foremost,” said Akiva Glatzer, one of the principals of 1002 Sister Barbara Way Property, in Thursday’s news release.
 “We are thrilled about the small-house model and the possibility of replicating it elsewhere.
 We firmly believe it represents the manner in which elders should be cared for.”